cta-observatory/protopipe/docs/usage/use_grid.rst

 -----

 .. note::

-  It is here assumed that you are working on a DIRAC-based grid environment.

   You will work with two different virtual environments:

-  - protopipe (Python >=3.5, conda environment)
+  - protopipe (Python >=3.7)
-  - GRID interface (Python 2.7, inside the container).
+  - GRID interface (Python 2.7)

-  Open 1 tab for each of these environments on you terminal so you can work seamlessly between the 2.
+  Their location and activation will depend on your installation if choice (see :ref:`install-grid`).

-  To monitor the jobs you can use the
+  To monitor the jobs you can the
   `DIRAC Web Interface <https://ccdcta-web.in2p3.fr/DIRAC/?view=tabs&theme=Crisp&url_state=1|*DIRAC.JobMonitor.classes.JobMonitor:,>`_

 1. **Setup analysis** (GRID enviroment)

-  After having entered the container, and assuming your username is _johndoe_ with an output directory called e.g. _cta_analyses_
+  After having entered the container use the script

-  | ``python $GRID_INTERFACE/create_analysis_tree.py --analysis_name myAnalysis``
-  | ``--GRID-is-DIRAC --GRID-home /vo.cta.in2p3.fr/user/j/johndoe --GRID-path-from-home cta_analyses``
+  ``python $GRID_INTERFACE/create_analysis_tree.py``

+  to create a complete analysis directory depending on your setup.
-  This command will store and partially edit for you all the necessary configuration files under the ``configs`` folder as well as the operational scripts to download and upload data and model files under ``data`` and ``estimators`` respectively.
+  The script will store and partially edit for you all the necessary configuration files under the ``configs`` folder as well as the operational scripts to download and upload data and model files under ``data`` and ``estimators`` respectively.

-  Throughout the following instructions ``$ANALYSIS`` will be a label for the analysis name.

   .. figure:: ./AnalysisTree.png
     :width: 250